stefanotorresi/trento-docs/guides/manual-installation.md

 ### Install prometheus (Optional)

-[Prometheus](https://prometheus.io/) allows trento to collect metrics from the monitored hosts.
+By default, trento will display a series of charts for each host with useful information about it's CPU load, memory and other important metrics.
+If you want to disable this feature, set the `CHARTS_ENABLED` env variable to `false` when running the `trento-web` container.
+On the other hand, to keep it enabled, make sure to install [Prometheus](https://prometheus.io/) to allow trento to collect metrics from the monitored hosts.
 It is not required to run trento, but it is recommended.
 At the time of this writing, there is no officially supported Prometheus package in SLES 15 SP5.
 However, there are a few options to install it:

 #### Option 1: Use existing installation